rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 **Ad Content (UTM Content)**

-Comparison of Google and Bing ad variations within both brand and nonbrand campaigns shows that **Bing ads** consistently achieved comparable or higher conversion rates and revenue per session despite significantly lower traffic volumes.
-This suggests that Bing ads attract higher-intent users but suffer from limited reach relative to Google ads.
+Comparison of Google and Bing ad variations within both brand and nonbrand campaigns shows that **Bing ads** consistently achieved comparable or higher conversion rates but drove significantly lower session and traffic volumes.
+Since google ads drive more traffic to the wesbite which leads to orders with comparable conversion rates to bing ads, ad spend in bing ads should be evaluated and reconsidered.

 ## Funnel Analysis (Brand vs Nonbrand)